DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 - *"auto"*
  Places the item outside of the overflow menu.
 If all items cannot fit within the [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width) of the Toolbar, it renders this item in the overflow menu.
 The Toolbar component determines the order of such items in the overflow menu automatically.

-The previous section of the tutorial describes how to customize Toolbar items.
-If you use an [itemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#itemTemplate) to customize items in the Toolbar with `locateInMenu="auto"` and you want to keep the customization if the items get into the overflow menu, specify the [menuItemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#menuItemTemplate).
-You can also use this property to customize the overflow menu item appearance.
+If you want to customize an item in the overflow menu, specify [menuItemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#menuItemTemplate).

-The following code specifies `locateInMenu="auto"` of the **About** button and creates an overflow menu with three items.
+The following code specifies `locateInMenu="auto"` for the **About** button and creates an overflow menu with three items.
 It also specifies the Toolbar [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width).

 ---
 ##### jQuery